-We wanted to make an advert to promote TrovenTrip, so where better to head than the beautiful and dramatic landscape of the Lake District.
+We wanted to make an advert to promote TrovenTrip, so where better to head than the best locations in the Lake District for some beautiful and dramatic landscapes!

 The biggest National Park in England, the area is known for its glacial lakes, rugged mountains, and many historic literacy links to famous writers such as William Wordsworth and Beatrix Potter… perfect to capture some good footage and get writing inspiration!